 The shop may seem tiny, but you can easily spend an hour or more finding the perfect souvenir in the store

-Cepelia is Poland's foundation created to protect, organize, develop, and spread the folk and artistic handicraft, art, and artistic industry in Poland and throughout the world.
+Cepelia is Poland's foundation created to protect, organize, develop, and spread Polish folk art and handicrafts throughout the world.
 The Foundation maintains the traditional values of material handiwork, preserves the cultural identity of the nation, and has a hand in the creation of the contemporary Polish culture.

 Cepelia has stores in Warsaw and throughout Poland where you can find traditional folk crafts and art pieces.

 Abonda specializes in ceramics with a nature motif done in a modern way.
 Flowers and leaves can be found on many of the store's products.

 The items for sale at Abonda have an organic and homespun quality, including artisanal jewelry, embroidery, and fabrics.
 The fabrics are then designed into tablecloths, curtains, and bed linens.